-The tarnished plant bug is a major pest of cotton in Arkansas.
+The tarnished plant bug is a major pest of cotton in the Mid-South.
 Growers routinely make 3-6 insecticide applications each year to control this pest in cotton.
-Resistance to insecticides has become a major issue with the tarnished plant bug.
+Resistance to insecticides as well as loss of key insecticides has limited grower's options to manage this pest economically.
 Therefore, information on possible host plant resistance is important to growers as well as decision makers.
 Host plant resistance does appear to be available when looking at varieties in small plot research.
-However, the level of resistance found in small plots may not translate to larger field plots (preference vs true resistance).
+However, the level of resistance found in small plots may not translate to larger field plots (preference vs true resistance/tolerance).
 It is important to evaluate possible resistant varieties in larger plots to verify their level of resistance to tarnished plant bugs.
-Large plot studies verifying resistance found in small plots were conducted from 2007-2013.
+Large plot studies verifying resistance found in small plots were conducted as part of a continuing study.
 Results of these studies show that resistant varieties require approximately half as many insecticide applications as susceptible varieties and often do not require any insecticides until late in the season when compared to susceptible varieties.